Willianvdv/spree_prediction_io/README.md

 $ bundle exec rake predictionio:pull:similar_products[my_engine_name]
 ```

 This will create related products.
-To give you an idea it will be something like this:
+To give you an idea, it will be something like this:

 ```
 PS3 Sony Dualshock 3 Slate Grey relates to: